Britain's FTSE recovers from two-week low as banking stocks rally

 “While markets had a tantrum after Draghi’s comment ... we still see yesterday’s announcement as net positive with potential for more QE and the TLTRO refinancing proposition offsetting negative rates to some extent and having genuine potential to to boost Eurozone growth and inflation,” Accendo Markets analysts said in a note.

-British banks were among the top sectoral risers, up 2.1 percent with Barclays, Standard Charterd and Royal Bank of Scotland all rising between 3.7 percent and 4.3 percent.
+British banks were among the top sectoral risers, up 2 percent with Barclays, Standard Charterd, Royal Bank of Scotland and Lloyds all rising between 2.6 percent and 3.8 percent.

 “We turned positive on financials last week and they should get some relief from profitability concerns linked to negative interest rates, after Mr. Draghi indicated further rate cuts were less likely,” Credit Suisse analysts said, noting that the TLTROs should give the sector added support to outperform.